MarynaShavlak/dev-interview-hub/docs/tests.md

 - [Utility Function Tests(tests/unitTests/README.utilities.md)

 ## **Component Tests with React Testing Library**
+- **Purpose**: Component tests with React Testing Library focus on validating the behavior and rendering of React components.
+These tests ensure that components function correctly within the context of the application, capturing user interactions and verifying visual output.
 - **Command**: `npm run test:unit`
 - **Focus**: Testing React components' behavior and rendering.